-According to the United Kingdom, the 2012-2013 expenditure for Pitcairn, supported by the Department for International Development, was roughly £2.9 million.
-According to the Department, the budgetary aid covers its citizens' reasonable assistance needs, ensuring maintenance of a range of basic public services (e.g. electricity, telecommunications) and provision of part-time public sector employment.
-Budget aid is also used to provide medical and educational services, as well as a shipping service that provides a necessary lifeline in terms of freight and passenger services.
+8. According to the United Kingdom, the 2013-2014 expenditure for Pitcairn, supported by the Department for International Development, was some £2.9 million.
+According to the Department, the budgetary aid covers citizens' reasonable assistance needs, ensuring the maintenance of a range of basic public services (e.g. electricity and telecommunications) and the provision of part-time public sector employment.
+Budget aid is also used for medical and educational services, as well as a shipping service that provides a necessary lifeline in terms of freight and passenger services.
 The prospect of self-sufficiency is very low in the case of Pitcairn because of its size and remoteness.
-The island's budget aid has increased by around 220 per cent over the past six years, owing mainly to the cost of the new shipping service, introduced in 2008; the associated costs of the four expatriate professionals (police officer, family and community adviser, teacher and doctor); and exchange rate fluctuations.
-The major recurrent expenditures include shipping and freight subsidies and the costs of off-island professionals who are employed to ensure continued child safeguarding.
+The island's budget aid has increased by around 220 per cent over the past six years, owing mainly to the cost of the new shipping service introduced in 2008, the associated costs of the four expatriate professionals (police officer, family and community adviser, teacher and doctor) and exchange rate fluctuations.
+The major recurrent expenditures include shipping and freight subsidies and the costs of offisland professionals who are employed to ensure continued child safeguarding.
 The territorial allocation provided for Pitcairn under the tenth European Development Fund, which ran from 2008 to 2013, amounted to €2.4 million.
+Under the eleventh European Development Fund, which covers the period 2014-2020, Pitcairn has been granted an indicative amount of €2.4 million.